oktavilla/Doc-Juan-Helper/README.md

 A small helper class to generate urls to a Doc-Juan instance.

-Give a url, a filename and options the DocJuansHelper to generate a url to a DocJuan server including the calculated hmac key.
+Give a url, a filename and options the DocJuan to generate a url to a DocJuan server including the calculated hmac key.

 ## Usage